oss-review-toolkit/ort/README.md

 of these sections and the properties they can contain is described together with the corresponding sub components.

 While the file is rather static, there are means to override configuration options for a specific run of ORT or to customize the configuration to a specific environment.
-The following options are supported:
+The following options are supported, in order of precedence:

+* Properties can be defined via environment variables by using the full property path as the variable name.
+  For instance, one can override the Postgres schema by setting `ort.scanner.storages.postgresStorage.schema=test_schema`.
+The variable's name is case sensitive.
+  Some programs like Bash do not support dots in variable names.
+For this case, the dots can be replaced by double underscores, i.e., the above example is turned into `ort__scanner__storages__postgresStorage__schema=test_schema`.
-* You can override the values of properties on the command line using the `-P` option.
+* In addition to that, one can override the values of properties on the command line using the `-P` option.
 The option expects a key-value pair.
-The key must define the full path to the property to be overridden, e.g.
+Again, the key must define the full path to the property to be overridden, e.g.
   `-P ort.scanner.storages.postgresStorage.schema=test_schema`.
 The `-P` option can be repeated on the command line to override multiple properties.
 * Properties in the configuration file can reference environment variables using the syntax `${VAR}`.